pksingh21/lexical-analysis/Readme.md

 # Test Case Categorization

-This code contains a Node.js script that categorizes test cases based on different regular expressions and operators.
+This code contains a Node.js script written in typescript that categorizes test cases based on different regular expressions and operators.
 The purpose is to identify the type of each test case, such as whether it represents a digit, number, identifier, relational operator, or keyword (e.g., "if", "then", "else").

 ## Prerequisites